capooti/foss4g_2017_geonode_solr/docs/00_setup_the_workshop_environment.md

 ## GeoNode installation

-In this step of the workshop you will install GeoNode, on top of which you will build a testing geoportal in the next steps of the workshop.
+In this step of the workshop you will install GeoNode, on top of which you will build a testing geoportal in the next tutorials of the workshop.

 [GeoNode](http://geonode.org/) is an Open Source, Content Management System (CMS) for geospatial data.
 It is a web-based application and platform for developing Geographic Information Systems (GIS) and for deploying Spatial Data Infrastructures (SDI).
-For more information about it check [its documentation](http://docs.geonode.org/en/master/), the next steps of this workshop or both.
+For more information about it check [its documentation](http://docs.geonode.org/en/master/), the next tutorials of this workshop or both.

 GeoNode it is based on Django, which is a great Python web framework.
 Other core components of GeoNode are PostgreSQL/PostGIS, GeoServer, pycsw or GeoNetworks and GeoExplorer.

 ### Install requirements

-You will use the apt package manager to install the requirements for the environment.
+You will use the Ubuntu apt package manager to install the requirements for the environment.

 You will install Python 2.7 (needed by GeoNode, which does not run on Python 3, the default Python version at Ubuntu 16.04) and all of the other requirements, including Java: